publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch7/schII/m__us_usc_t29_s153.md

     1975—Subsec. (c).
 [Pub.
 L. 93–608][/us/pl/93/608] struck out requirement that report contain the names, salaries, and duties of all employees and officers employed or supervised by the Board.

     1959—Subsec. (b).
 [Pub.
-L. 86–257, § 701(b)][/us/pl/86/257/s701/b], authorized the Board to delegate to its regional directors its powers under [section 159 of this title][/us/usc/t29/s159] to determine the unit appropriate for the purpose of collective bargaining, to investigate and provide for hearings, and determine whether a question of representation exists, and to direct an election or take a secret ballot under section 159(c) or 159(e) of this title and certify the results thereof.
+L. 86–257][/us/pl/86/257], § 701(b), authorized the Board to delegate to its regional directors its powers under [section 159 of this title][/us/usc/t29/s159] to determine the unit appropriate for the purpose of collective bargaining, to investigate and provide for hearings, and determine whether a question of representation exists, and to direct an election or take a secret ballot under section 159(c) or 159(e) of this title and certify the results thereof.

     Subsec. (d).
 [Pub.
-L. 86–257, § 703][/us/pl/86/257/s703], authorized the President to designate the officer or employee who shall act as General Counsel in the case of a vacancy in the office of the General Counsel.
+L. 86–257][/us/pl/86/257], § 703, authorized the President to designate the officer or employee who shall act as General Counsel in the case of a vacancy in the office of the General Counsel.

     1947—Act June 23, 1947, amended section generally by increasing membership from three to five, delegating its powers and duties to a quorum of any three members, and by appointing a General Counsel and outlining his powers and duties.

  __Effective Date of 1959 Amendment__

 [Pub.
-L. 86–257, title VII, § 707][/us/pl/86/257/s707], Sept.
+L. 86–257, title VII][/us/pl/86/257/tVII], § 707, Sept.
 14, 1959, [73 Stat.
 546][/us/stat/73/546], provided that:

 > “The amendments made by this title \[amending this section and sections 158, 159, and 160 of this title\] shall take effect sixty days after the date of the enactment of this Act \[Sept.
 14, 1959\] and no provision of this title shall be deemed to make an unfair labor practice, any act which is performed prior to such effective date which did not constitute an unfair labor practice prior thereto.”